Skip to content

 A man in a sleek red sports car drives down the highway.

 Remember, these changes mainly affect new car sales.
-You can still keep your current gas-powered vehicle or buy a used one.
-The key is to stay informed and prepared for the evolving automotive landscape.
+You can still keep your current gas-powered vehicle, and used gas cars are still allowed.
+The key is to stay informed as state rules continue to change and the federal approach shifts in a different direction.

 One thing is clear: the future of driving in America is electric.
 As we move forward, we’ll all play a part in shaping this revolution on our roads.